In this tutorial, we will create an expense approvals process.

 You can click Save if you want to persist your changes and come back to the task later, or Submit once you're done.
-Submitting the task will mark it as completed and send it to the workflow's registered destinations, which we address in a bit more detail in the next section.
+Submitting the task will mark it as completed and send it to the queue's registered destinations, which we address in a bit more detail in the next section.

 Connections represents any channel that may create new, or receive completed, tasks.
 Currently supported channels are the API, CSV file upload and download, Zapier and Webhooks —in addition to manually as we have seen earlier.

 In this example we will add a webhook callback.
 The simplest way to test it will be to use this testing site to generate a unique URL, and log all of its received callbacks.